Ruslan1984Lucky/yakovenko.org/content/about/index.en.md

 My work focuses on validating system throughput, response times, concurrency limits, resource utilization, and identifying bottlenecks to ensure the reliability, scalability, and stability of complex enterprise, data-driven, cybersecurity, and integration-heavy solutions under real-world and peak-load conditions.

 - Recognized by EPAM for excellence in performance and load testing of DMS integration solutions;
-- Hands-on experience with JMeter, LoadRunner, Postman, and other load-testing tools;
+- Hands-on experience with JMeter, Postman, and other performance and API testing tools;

 **Technologies & Tools:**
 [:(fab fa-solid fa-tachometer-alt fa-lg):](https://jmeter.apache.org/)